-On Thursday, September 7, Tameez, Co-Chair of the Task Force, and Parker, Student Representative to the Task Force, led their first round table discussion at UVa on how to make voting more appealing to college students.
-Kelly Thomasson, Secretary of the Commonwealth, and Traci DeShazor, Deputy Secretary of the Commonwealth and Co-Chair of the Task Force, were also present to help facilitate the discussion.
-Audience members were encouraged to voice barriers they frequently encounter throughout the voting process.
+On September 7th, Tameez (Co-chair of the Task Force) and Parker (Student Representative to the Task Force) led their first round table discussion at UVa alongside Kelly Thomasson (Secretary of the Commonwealth) and Traci DeShazor (Deputy Secretary of the Commonwealth and Co-chair of the Task Force).
+Students in attendance were encouraged to voice barriers they’ve encountered during the voting process.

-For many students, accessing their polling location is a huge challenge.
+For many, accessing their polling location is a huge challenge.

 Students also mentioned the issue of being misguided on where to vote.
 Since 11 first-year dorms share a name with Charlottesville City streets, campus dorms are often confused with city houses, and incorrect polling locations are assigned.
 Students had attempted to resolve this issue in the past, but their efforts “[didn’t] continue because people graduate,” Zaakir explained, adding that “the blessing and curse of student self-governance is that the University can just say ‘you guys take care of it’, but then the best practices get lost every year.”